-There are so many beautiful spots in Jordan – from spending the night in the other worldly red desert of Wadi Rum, to exploring ancient and impressive Petra, to floating in the Dead Sea, or hiking in the many Wadis around the country.
+There are so many beautiful spots in Jordan – from spending the night in the other worldly red desert of Wadi Rum, to exploring ancient and impressive Petra, to floating in the Dead Sea, or hiking in the many Wadis (canyons) around the country.
 BUT my absolute favorite spot and thing to do in Jordan is to hike in Dana Nature Reserve and spend the night at the beautiful Rummana Campsite.

 I absolutely loveeeeeeed Lanzarote and have been dreaming about it in the weeks since I’ve returned to London.
 But what better way to relive the memories than through putting this video together of some of the beautiful places I was able to see.
 Even with bad weather, Lanzarote by van was a dream and an exciting way to experience the island!